WindyLab/WindyLab/README.md

     </td>
     <td align="left" valign="top" height="150">
       <h3><a href="https://github.com/WindyLab/M3D">Domain Adaptive Detection of MAVs: A Benchmark and Noise Suppression Network</a></h3>
       <p>This is the repository for the paper "Domain Adaptive Detection of MAVs: A Benchmark and Noise Suppression Network".
-This paper has been officially accepted by IEEE Transactions on Automation Science and Engineering.</p>
+This paper has been officially accepted by
+        <a href="https://ieeexplore.ieee.org/document/10456581">IEEE Transactions on Automation Science and Engineering</a> in February 2024.</p>
     </td>
   </tr>